(From Old Corral collection)

 Built initially for John Wayne's THE ALAMO, Alamo Village is located in Texas and was in operation from about 1960-2009: http://en.wikipedia.org/wiki/Alamo_Village

-A website on the Columbia Ranch, the original back lot for Columbia Pictures Studios (and which is now owned by Warner Bros.) is at: http://www.columbiaranch.net/intro.html
+Columbia Ranch, the original back lot for Columbia Pictures Studios (and which is now owned by Warner Bros.): http://www.columbiaranch.net/intro.html

-There's extensive coverage on the Iverson Movie Ranch at the blog which is done by Dennis Ronald: http://iversonmovieranch.blogspot.com
+There's extensive coverage on the Iverson Movie Ranch at Dennis Ronald's blog: http://iversonmovieranch.blogspot.com

 Richard J. Schmidt has authored "A Field Guide To Motion Picture Locations At